smcqueen-sudo/school-programs/Chess/README.md

 # Chess Game in C++ (OOP)

 ## Overview
 This project is a simple implementation of the game of Chess, developed using **C++** with an emphasis on **Object-Oriented Programming (OOP)** principles.
 It includes basic functionalities of a chess game, such as piece movement, capturing, and score calculation.
-The program is designed with extensibility in mind, allowing for further features to be added, such as checkmate and stalemate detection or graphical interfaces.

 ## Features
 - Basic chess game with a text-based interface